SeleniumHQ/www.seleniumhq.org/src/main/rst/03_webdriver.rst

 C#
 ~~
-Selenium 2.0 is distributed as a set of unsigned dlls, including all dependencies.
+As of Selenium 2.2.0 is distributed as a set of signed dlls and all other dependency dlls.
+Prior to 2.2.0, all Selenium dll's were unsigned.
 To include Selenium in your project, simply download the latest selenium-dotnet zip file from https://code.google.com/p/selenium/downloads/list.
 If you are using Windows Vista or above, you should unblock the zip file before unzipping it: Right click on the zip file, click "Properties", click "Unblock"